isomerpages/moe-sst/_getting-ready-for-sec-1/5 Sec 1 Orientation Programme.md

 **Week 2 (8 - 9 Jan 2024)**

-On 8 to 9 January 2024, Monday - Tuesday, it will consist of talks and sessions with Form Teachers that will equip students with essential skills and knowledge for their transition.**
+ From 8 to 9 January 2024, Monday - Tuesday, it will consist of talks and sessions with Form Teachers to equip students with essential skills and knowledge for their transition.